joshbaz/joshbaz/README.md

 - 🔭 I’m currently in Alero Corp, a digital branding & software development company. [@alerocorporation](https://alero.co.ke).
 - 🌱 I’m currently growing my experience as a Software Developer, building websites, applications and so much more...
-- 📫 How to reach me: joshuakimbareeba@gmail.com && [Joshua Kimbareeba](https://joshuakimbareeba.netlify.app/)
+- 📫 How to reach me: joshuakimbareeba@gmail.com or [Joshua Kimbareeba](https://joshuakimbareeba.netlify.app/)